wdxtub/WDXpeak/Project/wkk/literature-review.md

 ##### Limitations of Collaborative Filtering

-+ Cold Start: There need s to be enough other users already in the system to find a match.
++ Cold Start: There needs to be enough other users already in the system to find a match.
 New items need to get enough ratings
 + Popularity Bias: Hard to recommend items to someone with unique tastes
     + Tends to recommend popular items(items from the tail do not get so much data)